 I pushed, and pushed, and pushed, and cried.
 “I’m so tired.
 I just want to pull him out.
 Should we, Chris?
 Should we just pull him out?
 I just want to pull him out and hold him!”
 I sobbed.

 “Every mama feels this way, even when babies are head down.
 You’re doing this.
 Tap into your strength.
-You’re doing this,” she said and his other toes appeared.
+You’re doing this,” Melissa said and his other toes appeared.
 More pushes and more crying and his bum and scrotum were there too- he was trying to come out in a jack-knife position with one leg straight and his other bent.
 They put baby girl on my chest to try to stimulate some contractions; I was pushing without much help of my worn-out uterus.
-A few more pushes and his second leg came down and I made some progress moving his body, but his legs were limp and Chris decided to help me get him out.
+A few more pushes and his second leg came down and I made some progress moving his body, but his legs were pretty limp and it was harder to find heart tones behind my pubic bone and Chris decided to help me get him out.
 She expertly maneuvered him, bringing each arm out and tucking his chin.
 His cord was still pulsing and his heart was beating but he was pretty floppy.
 She gave him a few puffs of oxygen and he responded well, starting to gurgle and protest, and within one minute she handed him to me to rub and love on.
 Relief.

 “There’s two babies, Mom!”
 Arlo noticed and we all chuckled at the comic relief after a tense few minutes and a long couple hours.
 It had been 85 minutes between babies, 85 minutes of pushing with everything I had in me, following 39 weeks of giving everything I had.
 I was overjoyed to meet my babies but mostly I was just so relieved to be done.